-- The contracts, transactions and services entered into and provided by the Bank during the financial year ended 31st December 2022 which we reviewed (except those we decided as a nonhalal income) were made in compliance with the provisions and principles of Islamic Sharia. - The management has committed itself to segregate all the unintended gains obtained from sources or means prohibited by the provisions and principles of Islamic Sharia and disburse of it towards charitable causes under the supervision of the Sharia Supervisory Board. - The allocation of profits and charging of losses related to investment accounts conform to the basis that has been approved by us in accordance with Sharia provisions and principles. - 4.
-The bank's management has obtained authorization from the shareholders to pay zakat on their behalf through the Zakat and Charitable Donations Committee.
-Accordingly the Zakat calculation approved by us was evaluated at USD 0.338 per share.
+- 1. The contracts, transactions and services entered into and provided by the Bank during the financial year ended 31st December 2023 which we reviewed (except those we decided as a non-halal income) were made in compliance with the provisions and principles of Islamic Sharia. - 2.
+The management has committed itself to segregate all the unintended gains obtained from sources or means prohibited by the provisions and principles of Islamic Sharia and disburse of it towards charitable causes under the supervision of the Sharia Supervisory Board. - 3.
+The allocation of profits and charging of losses related to investment accounts conform to the basis that has been approved by us in accordance with Sharia provisions and principles. - 4.
+The management is not authorized to pay the Zakat on behalf of the shareholders, and as such the responsibility for payment of the Zakat lies with the shareholders in accordance with the Zakat calculation approved by the Sharia Supervisory Board, which is equivalent to USD 0.127 per share.